eebs/BCP-API-SDK/README.md

 ### 4 - Caching your data ###

 By default, every API call will be cached in memory depending on the filter parameters provided.
-This speeds up the data mining process by not triggered the same HTTP request over and over for the exact same data.
+This speeds up the data mining process by not triggering the same HTTP request over and over for the exact same data.
 Cached items will last for the duration of the HTTP request.
 If you want to keep an indefinite cache, you can provide your own caching engine.
 Your custom caching engine must implement the blizzard\cache\CacheInterface.

 	// Custom cache engine
 	class MemcacheEngine extends \blizzard\cache\CacheInterface {